cypherpunk-academy/2064/en/077_2023_Spaghetti Milanese.md

 There's nothing new about it.
 But try it again."

-Marlene: "Someday I'll find a trail."
+Marlene: "Someday, I'll find a trail."
-She got up, sat down on her chair, took her laptop and started typing.
+She got up, sat down on her chair, took her laptop, and started typing.

 Luigi: "I make spaghetti Milanese.
 With Parmigiano-Reggiano and a hint of pepper.
-And a Valpolicella rossa."
+And a Valpolicella Rossa."

 Marlene didn't react.
 She typed and looked spellbound at her screen.